-If you are in bankruptcy, the IRS may not be able to levy your assets.
+If you're in bankruptcy, the IRS may not be able to levy your assets.
 Contact the IRS and provide information about your bankruptcy chapter, the filing date, the court where you filed, and the case number.

 Be prepared to propose an alternative way to pay your taxes if you’re asking the IRS to release a levy.

-If you are experiencing financial hardship and you haven’t been able to resolve the issue with the IRS, or if you’ve tried repeatedly to contact the IRS but no one has responded (or the IRS hasn’t responded by the date promised), or you believe an IRS system or procedure isn’t working as it should, contact the Taxpayer Advocate Service.
+If you're experiencing financial hardship and you haven’t been able to resolve the issue with the IRS, or if you’ve tried repeatedly to contact the IRS but no one has responded (or the IRS hasn’t responded by the date promised), or you believe an IRS system or procedure isn’t working as it should, contact the Taxpayer Advocate Service.

 Getting levy proceeds returned

 If the IRS issues a levy in violation of the law (for instance, if it issues the levy prior to providing you with Collection Due Process rights), the IRS will return the proceeds.
 If the levy wasn't in violation of the law, levy proceeds can be returned at the discretion of the Service if: